0xpapercut/wypst/README.md

 - Spaces around `∣` are eaten up, for example in `{x | x "is natural"}`.
 Also in the same expression, space between `x` and `"is natural"` is eatuen up as well.
 This problem extends to some other symbols as well, so any solution must be somewhat general.

 ## Disclaimer
 wypst is not yet ready to be used.
-It is expected to be usable at start of february.
+A prerelease is expected at the start of February.

 The focus is to provide a complete, working implementation for a subset of the math syntax of typst.
 When it is ready, this subset will be explicitly described.